ThomasOttosson/car-gamethomas/README.md

 ## Credits

-* The majority of the code was taken or inspired directly or indirectly through https://drcodie.com/
+* The majority of the code was taken or inspired directly or indirectly through DrCodie's youtube channel: https://www.youtube.com/@DrCodie

+* Here is a link to Dr Codie's website: https://drcodie.com/

+* Some of the code was taken or inspired directly or indirectly through this video: https://www.youtube.com/watch?v=Ej7I8BPw7Gk&list=PLpeS0xTwoWAsn3SwQbSsOZ26pqZ-0CG6i

+* Some of the code was taken or inspired directly or indirectly through this video: https://www.youtube.com/watch?v=EziS2eGZGz4&list=PLpeS0xTwoWAsn3SwQbSsOZ26pqZ-0CG6i&index=2

+* Some of the code was taken or inspired directly or indirectly through this video: https://www.youtube.com/watch?v=r9yXpel08AA&list=PLpeS0xTwoWAsn3SwQbSsOZ26pqZ-0CG6i&index=3

+* Some of the code was taken or inspired directly or indirectly through this video: https://www.youtube.com/watch?v=RqyR-naxh60&list=PLpeS0xTwoWAsn3SwQbSsOZ26pqZ-0CG6i&index=4

+* Some of the code was taken or inspired directly or indirectly through this video: https://www.youtube.com/watch?v=aMLSS-JVYZk&list=PLpeS0xTwoWAsn3SwQbSsOZ26pqZ-0CG6i&index=5

+* Some of the code was taken or inspired directly or indirectly through this video: https://www.youtube.com/watch?v=GmWHhAGvaQA&list=PLpeS0xTwoWAsn3SwQbSsOZ26pqZ-0CG6i&index=6

+* Some of the code was taken or inspired directly or indirectly through Code Institute's Full Stack Developer course which is not accessed to the public except if you are a student.
+Here is a link to Code Institute's website: https://codeinstitute.net/